 Alas, it's now Monday and the work week is bearing down on me.
 But Halloween is on the horizon, so I'm just going to focus on that fun and get myself through all the rest. 🙌

 Salmon is my very favorite fish and something I try to eat at least once a week.
 I’ve been out of the habit of that for the last few months and am looking to get back on it.

 (They say you should eat two servings of fish/seafood a week and I’m trying to be better about that.)

-And today’s Greek-flavored sheet pan salmon and veggies is an easy, weeknight dinner that offers all the flavor!
+And today's Greek-flavored roasted one-pan salmon and potatoes with green beans is an easy, weeknight dinner that offers all the flavor!

 The salmon, potatoes and green beans are simply roasted with just some basic seasonings.